- Canada’s excessive dependence on US internet infrastructure and enterprises has implications for its development of a national digital strategy.

 While the number of Canadians directly threatened by NSA internet surveillance from boomerang routing is small, for someone identified as a “person of interest,” the personal consequences can be harsh.
 The risks to Canadians who fit this profile appear heightened under the current US administration.

-Corporate privacy and security is also at risk from foreign surveillance.
+Corporate privacy and security are also at risk from foreign surveillance.
 Enterprises that route their communications relating to such sensitive matters as intellectual property, negotiating strategy and delicate financial transactions via the United States have good reason to be concerned.
 While the NSA justifies its mass surveillance principally as a necessary counterterrorism measure, it also deploys its formidable interception apparatus in service of domestic US economic interests.

 Similar risks of NSA interception arise for Canadian internet communications with countries other than the United States, since more than 80 percent of that traffic is estimated to pass through the United States, almost invariably via a city where the NSA has interception capabilities.
 This is because Canada has only two trans-Atlantic fibre optic cables and none crossing the Pacific, compared to 25 landing in the United States (see Figure 2).